elicassion/3DTRL/README.md

 ### Video Alignment
 #### FTPV Dataset
-We release the First-Third Person View (FTPV) dataset (including Pouring, MC, Panda, Lift, and Can used in our paper) at [Google Drive](https://drive.google.com/file/d/14chFXCi74rmd086-QPoAbOcRA-sGcwXn/view?usp=share_link).
+We release the First-Third Person View (FTPV) dataset (including MC, Panda, Lift, and Can used in our paper) at [Google Drive](https://drive.google.com/file/d/14chFXCi74rmd086-QPoAbOcRA-sGcwXn/view?usp=share_link).
 Download and unzip it.
+Please consider [cite](#cite-3dtrl) our paper if you use the datasets.
+Note: I also include Pouring dataset introduced by [TCN paper](https://arxiv.org/pdf/1704.06888.pdf) in the drive.
+The reason is that I got a hard time to find a valid source to download it when doing my research.
+I'm re-sharing it for your convenience.
+Please cite them if you use Pouring.

 Environment:
 ```